felis-catus/PVKIIRagdollFun/README.md

 // Default: "b"
 sm_ragdollfun_flag "b"

+// Use KeyValues to get a ragdoll type for each player.
+This will ignore all other cvars!
+// -
+// Default: "0"
+sm_ragdollfun_keyvalues "0"

 // Ragdoll type, see readme for more info.
 6 is default (midas)
 // -
 // Default: "6"